 A basilisk can sometimes turn a foe or victim from flesh to stone just by looking at it.
 This ability is only activated in combat if two or more 1s are thrown on the dice.
-As a non-combat ability, the basilisk must make a saving roll on its IQ equal to the level of the creature it is trying to petrify in order for the power/ spell to take effect.
+As a non-combat ability, the basilisk must make a saving roll on its IO equal to the level of the creature it is trying to petrify in order for the power/ spell to take effect.
 Basilisk petrifaction is a temporary effect.
 The victim will revert to its natural self in 1 hour of game time with no memory of the intervening time, but with all its attributes decreased by 1 point.
-Rarity: Common BAT TROLL: The Bat Troll is one of the many kinds of trolls that inhabit Trollworld.
-It stands usually 6-8 feet tall and is notable for its oversized ears, eyes, and long prehensile tail.
-They avoid daylight because bright light hurts the super sensitive eyes, but love to hunt near dawn and just after sunset.
-Bat Trolls are mostly loners, but sometimes team up with werewolves to hunt.
+Rarity: Common to hunt.
 They are intelligent and may know various languages, especially Common and Elven.
 Bat Trolls despise elves and humans above all else.
 They attack with their long claws and tail, which can act like a whip and deliver cutting slashes with considerable force.
 They chiefly inhabit forested areas with plenty of caves, and are known to inhabit the ruins of Hael'ku.
-Special Ability: Regeneration.
-The Bat Troll regenerates up to 1/10 of its CON (or monster rating) at the end of any combat round.
-It is also partially resistant to forms of magic that deal direct damage, taking only half the usual damage of the spell.
-Rarity: Uncommon.
-Usually only found in caverns.
-(Created by Jason Youngdale) CENTAUR: Centaurs have a natural Marksmanship talent equal to their character level, generally used with bow and arrows as their favorite weapon, but sometimes it may be used with other forms of missiles.
-Centaurs can be especially deadly with gunnes.
-Special Ability: Archery.
-Rarity: Uncommon, many live on Maneland.